 World Bee Day corresponds with an important influencer in the pioneering of beekeeping.
 Anton Janša, who in the 18th century pioneered modern beekeeping techniques in his native Slovenia, was one of the first people to help bring about the importance of bees in the world environment.
 Since then, beekeeping has become a vital necessity in the world’s ecosystems and economic systems.
 However, not many people realize the importance of bees or know how to help save the bees, which led to the announcement of World Bee Day through the United Nations.

 The United Nations designated World Bee Day to raise awareness of the importance of bees.
-Because bees are under a continuous threat from human activity, which includes the introduction of invasive insects, pesticides, land-use change and monocropping practices, have continuously been destroying bee colonies over time.
-World Bee Day helps educate people about the importance of bees and what they do for the environment, which includes how they help grow 90% of the world’s wildflower plants, 35% of the world’s crops depend on bees to grow, and help build ecosystems all over the world.
+Bees are under a continuous threat from human activity, which includes the introduction of invasive insects, pesticides, land-use change, and monocropping practices, which have continuously been destroying bee colonies over time.
+World Bee Day helps educate people about the importance of bees and what they do for the environment, which includes how they help grow 90% of the world’s wildflower plants, 35% of the world’s crops depend on bees to grow, and how they help build ecosystems all over the world.
 With these statistics, the United Nations has created various programs all over the world to increase awareness of protecting bees and what you can do to help this cause.

 How to Celebrate World Bee Day

 If you want to do more, find a charity that helps towards bee conservation, and donate through there.
 Many bee charities offer their own merchandise, which goes directly back into their profits, like bee jewelry or clothing.
 Why not purchase your own Bee Tee or give your loved ones a unique bee necklace to share the love?
 Many bee charities also arrange their own events, awareness campaigns, and particular ways of donating, so why not support a charity near you to show support for our buzzing buddies.